markodayan/research.2077.xyz/src/content/blog/some-steps-towards-interoperability.md

 ![image](./images/rollups12.webp)
 <span class="text-base italic text-center">
-Istanbul, L2DAYS, 14th November 2023.
-Myself staying at the food court to the side of the conference building.
-Mosyo Coffee, where zkCafe took place, is on the front.

 <span>

 This way, keystore rollups, like any other ZK rollups, can minimize proof verification costs and even combine this with synchronous composability with an already existing rollup stack.